-In early September 2009, President Medvedev authored an article that stated that democracy would be developed slowly so as not to imperil social stability and that civil society would not be created through "foreign grants."
-He pointed to such changes as political party participation in the Duma (mentioned above) as marking progress in democratization, but also stated that "we have only just embarked" on creating a judicial system free of corruption that is capable of protecting citizens' rights and freedoms.16 A few days later, Russian Duma Speaker Boris Gryzlov published an article that praised former President Putin's abolition of popular gubernatorial elections for strengthening central government administration.
-He also asserted that the abolition of the elections did not harm democratization, and praised Medvedev's proposal to "perfect" the process by having the winning political party propose gubernatorial candidates to the president.
-Like Medvedev, Gryzlov asserted that Russia would democratize at its own pace and in its own way, and criticized "certain states" that try to "impose their vision for the development of the political system on other countries."
-Gryzlov stated that such countries should stop trying to impose a
+President Medvedev authored an article in September 2009 that pledged that Russian democracy would be developed slowly so as not to imperil social stability and that "foreign grants" would not be permitted to influence the development of civil society (these views seemed to echo those of Central Asia's authoritarian leaders).
+He pointed to such changes as political party participation in the Duma (mentioned above) as marking progress in democratization, but also admitted that "we have only just embarked" on creating a judicial system free of corruption that is capable of protecting citizens' rights and freedoms.
+A few days later, Russian Duma Speaker Boris Gryzlov (who is, along with Putin, the top leader of United Russia) published an article that praised former